oci-emea-big-compute/ocr-llm-demo/README.md

 - anaconda or miniconda
 - sudo apt-get install python-poppler

+### Install and activate
+conda env create -f ocr-llm.yaml conda activate ocr-llm

 ## LLM Models

 In this Demo we use VLLM to serve multi modal models with the OpenAI API.
 We tested Pixtral-12B on a VM with 2 A10, and Qwen2-VL on a single A10.
 Llama-3.2-11B-Vision-Instruct is also an option.

+You first need to login to Hugging Face to download the weights huggingface-cli login

 vllm serve  mistralai/Pixtral-12B-2409 --dtype auto  --tokenizer-mode  mistral -tp 2 --port 8001 --max-model-len 32768
 vllm serve  Qwen/Qwen2-VL-7B-Instruct  --dtype auto --max-model-len 8192 --enforce-eager --port 8000

+and if you have access you can do vllm serve  meta-llama/Llama-3.2-11B-Vision-Instruct --dtype auto   --port 8002 --max-model-len 32768

+## Sample impages

+The folder pictures includes some example pictures that can be used in the demo.
+You can add additional images to improve the demo.
+The LLM supported formats are PNG,JPG,WEBP, non animated GIF.
+I also added automated conversion for PDF images, but for multipage PDF only the firt page will be considered.